What do I do if I want to run for the board, or if I’m not quite sure?

 If you are interested in standing for the election or just want to discuss your options, please contact Susan Kober at email@example.com and we’ll talk through the next steps.

 How long do I have to make up my mind?

-Election candidates will be finalized by May 2, 2020.
+Election candidates will be finalized by Friday, April 21st, 2023.

-What if I want to take on more responsibility, but not quite ready for a Board position?
+What if I want to take on more responsibility, but am not quite ready for a Board position?

-If you would like to take a more active role, but are not quite ready for the Board, consider assisting a Board member in a Director position.
+If you would like to take a more active role but are not quite ready for the Board, consider assisting a Board member in a Director position.
 Directors assist Board members in one of the functional areas and are appointed by the Board.
-To see a list of the current Directors and their positions, click on the link for the Directors on the pull-down list under the “About Us” on the PMI Mile Hi website.
-MileHiDirectors
+A list of the current Directors and their positions can be found on the PMI Mile Hi website.

 What are the Board positions and their responsibilities?

-President- (Approx. Time Commitment: up to 30 hours per month)
+President- (Approx. time commitment: up to 30 hours per month)

 The President is responsible for oversight of the chapter and the board.
 The president shall direct the activities of the other board members in accordance with the chapter bylaws.
 The President shall be the chief executive officer for the Mile Hi Chapter and shall perform such duties as are customary for presiding officers, including making all required appointments and the annual charter approval in addition to overseeing the chapter's annual plan with the involvement and approval of the Board.
 The President shall also serve as a member ex-officio with the right to participate and vote on all committees except the Nominating Committee.
 The President is responsible for maintaining the Mile Hi Chapter policies and procedures documentation, in either print or electronic form.
 The President must have served in one of the officer positions for at least one term prior to being elected president.